mpicker0/ac2017/README.md

 [Advent of Code 2017](http://adventofcode.com/2017) solutions

 ## Running
+All scripts should be run with this directory as the current directory, so that input files can be resolved correctly.

 * December 1:  `mix run scripts/dec01.exs` (or `mix run scripts/dec01.exs 12345`
   to pass in a specific CAPCHA value)
 * December 2:  `mix run scripts/dec02.exs`.
 Passing in a specific "spreadsheet"